Graduate Counselling and Applied Psychology (GCAP) 672

 Recommended readings are not mandatory but reflect additional content that students may find useful.

 Maher, M. (2011).
 Racism and cultural diversity: Cultivating racial harmony through counselling, group analysis, and psychotherapy.
-London, UK: Routledge.
+Routledge.

 Students with a disability, who require academic accommodation, need to register with the Access to Students with Disabilities Centre at Athabasca University.
 Notification of the need for academic accommodation must normally be provided to the program office no later than fourteen (14) days prior to the first day of class.
 It is the student's responsibility to register with the Disability Centre to request academic accommodation if required and to notify the instructor that such accommodation has been requested.
 Every reasonable effort will be made to accommodate individual student needs.
 However, because GCAP courses are paced, all student are required to participate weekly in the online discussion forums.
 There are also several courses where online exams are required.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.